-Coming into force in January 2005, the Thailand-Australia Free Trade Agreement (TAFTA) was designed to stimulate increased two-way trade between Australia and Thailand, as well as improve business mobility, increase transparency, fuel investments and promote cooperation in several arenas.
+Coming into force in January 2005, the TAFTA - Thailand Australia Free Trade Agreement was designed to stimulate increased two-way trade between Australia and Thailand, as well as improve business mobility, increase transparency, fuel investments and promote cooperation in several arenas.
 The areas of cooperation targeted in this agreement include competition policies, customs procedures, government procurement and intellectual property protection.

 The guidelines for requesting a business operations certificate under TAFTA are set out in Section 10 of the Foreign Business Act of B.E.2542 (1999).

-Besides the elimination of the tarrifs, there are a number of other key benefits to businesses under the terms of the agreement.
+Besides the elimination of the tarrifs, there are a number of other key benefits to businesses under the terms of the Thailand Australia Free Trade Agreement.
 The agreement provides for more open access to the services market in Thailand by Australian companies, as well as a commitment to the future liberalization of two-way services trade.
 Australian investors now have greater access to opportunities in Thailand, with majority Australian shareholding permitted in certain business sectors, such as construction services, maritime cargo services, mining operations, restaurants and hotels and others listed in the agreement.

 Rights of Australian direct investors are protected, such as the right to transfer their funds out of Thailand when they wish, as well as the right to seek the impartial resolution of any dispute that may arise with Thai authorities, in relation to their investments.

 Visas and other requirements for the temporary entry of Australian business persons into Thailand are facilitated under the terms of the agreement.
 The application process is streamlined, including access to one-stop visa and work permit processes.
 A longer term of stay is permitted for business visa holders as well.